wafiyanwarul/okefin-service/README.md

 # Okefin-Service

 This is a backend service written in Go using the Fiber framework.
 The project structure follows clean architecture practices, separating concerns into handler, service, and repository layers.
+Welcome to **Okefin-Service**, a Go-based microservice designed as a backend for an e-commerce platform using clean architecture principles.

 ## 📁 Project Structure
 - \`config/\`: Configuration-related files